Svj-csharp/pyUniverse/README.md

 # pyUniverse
 created a simple engine which use the OpenGL libs to simulate our Solar system.
 You can make with this any things you want.
-All is you need its a OpenGL libs.
+All is you need its an OpenGL libs.

 requirments:
 pip install PyOpenGL PyOpenGL_accelerate numpy